iza-institute-of-labor-economics/gettsim/docs/gettsim_objects/input_variables.md

 ## `erwerbsgemindert`

-Unable to provide more than 3 hours of market labor per day.
+Dummy: Unable to provide more than 3 hours of market labor per day.

 Type: bool

 ## `teilw_erwerbsm_rente`

-Dummy: Beeing able to work between 3 and 6 hours on the general labor market per day
+Able to provide at least 3 but no more than 6 hours of market labor per day.

 Type: bool

-## `erwerbsm_rente_mit_63`
+## `erwerbsm_rente_mit63`

-Dummy: Meet all conditions to retire at 63 without deductions
+Exceptional case in which a person can already retire at the age of 63 without deductions if they can prove 35 or 40 years of (Pflichtbeiträge, Berücksichtigungszeiten and certain Anrechnungszeiten or Ersatzzeiten).

 Type: bool